-It is autumn season once again and this time many tv channels and your favorite streaming devices.
-Usually, this season is slow when it comes to TV installation and viewership, but with the new programs, specials and new seasons from Netflix, HBO, ABC and Fox, boring Fall TV is quickly becoming history.
+It is autumn season once again and this time many tv channels and your favourite streaming devices.
+Usually, this season is slow when it comes to viewership, but with the new programs, specials and new seasons from Netflix, HBO, ABC and Fox, boring Fall TV is quickly becoming history.
 This month alone is full of surprises with some of your new shows coming back with a fresh season and some new ones that are surely exciting to watch.
-We have sitcoms, a beauty pageant, an animated series that will put you at the edge of your seats of your home theater system.
+If it’s documentaries you are into then check out the best bitcoin documentaries of all time list.
+If not then here some sitcoms, a beauty pageant, an animated series that will put you at the edge of the seats of your home

 It’s Always Sunny in Philadelphia (FXX) September 5

-Your favorite Gang is back for its 13th season with your beloved cast, Glenn Howerton, Charlie Day and the ever-lovable Danny DeVito.
+Your favourite Gang is back for its 13th season with your beloved cast, Glenn Howerton, Charlie Day and the ever-lovable Danny DeVito.
 They will be back in Paddy’s Pub scheming against each other and waiting to stab each others’ backs.
-We wonder what they are up to next?
-Anyhow, the show will be tied to The Adventures of Ozzie and Harriet, making It’s Always Sunny in Philadelphia the longest-running American sitcom in history.

 Marvel’s Iron Fist (Netflix) September 7